kaviara-14/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 ```
 ---

-### 2. Terraform Deployment using Jenkins CI/CD
+### 2. Automating Infrastructure Deployment Using Terraform and Jenkins CI/CD

-- Login to Jenkins Server,Go to Manage Jenkisn and install the required plugins -> store the sensitive information in credentials.
+- Log in to the Jenkins server.
+Go to Manage Jenkins and install the required plugins.
+Store sensitive information in credentials.
-- Create a declarative pipeline and add your jenkinsFile code for creating aws infrastructure using terraform.
+- Create a declarative pipeline and add the Jenkinsfile code to provision AWS infrastructure using Terraform.
-- Terraform scripts create the following, **VPC with both public and private subnets and EKS cluster deployed in private subnets**.
+- Terraform scripts create the following,
+   - A VPC with public and private subnets.
+   - An EKS cluster deployed in private subnets.
-- Create a Jump server(ec2 instance) in the public subnet, so that we can access securely to our eks clusters in private subnet.
+- Create a jump server (EC2 instance) in the public subnet to securely access the EKS cluster in the private subnet.

 ```bash
 # set the kube config,using this we can connect to the aws eks cluster.